samridhi-chawla/Sdn-Wise-OpenSrc/README.md

 The data plane here consists of wireless sensor network (WSN).
 A WSN is a network of sensor nodes.
 One of the sensor nodes works as a sink node and is directly connected to the controller.
-The compiled java class code for the sensor nodes is in placed in contiki/tools/cooja/examples/sdn-wise_java/build/com/github/sdnwiselab/sdnwise/cooja/ as Sink.java and Mote.java.
+The compiled java class code for the sensor nodes is in placed in contiki/tools/cooja/examples/sdn-wise_java/build/com/github/sdnwiselab/sdnwise/cooja/ as Sink.java , Mote.java and Mote$Src.java.

 This code is used in InstantContiki OS and run in cooja simulation.